 Aurora Sun and other massive cannabis indoor grow rooms are usually located in rural areas and surrounded by nature.
 Their chillers and HVAC machines are outside, where they are constantly bombarded by inclement and unpredictable weather, insects, leaves, dust, garbage and whatever else is blowing in the wind (cottonwood seeds in particular are a big problem).
 These blow into air intake openings, block the ventilation, dirty the coils and damage the machines.
 To keep HVAC systems in good working order, time-consuming and costly cleanings need to be performed frequently— sometimes weekly.
 That’s where air intake filter screens like PreVent air intake filter screens come in.
-PreVent air intake filter screens are individually customized to fit over any size air intake opening.
-They can be secured in place with our patented MagnaMount® earth magnet fasteners, allowing for quick and easy installation and removal.
+PreVent air intake filter screens are individually customized to fit over any size air intake opening and secured in place with mount clips that hold HailStop hail guard netting underneath the PreVent intake screens.
+Additional mount options include our patented MagnaMount® earth magnet fasteners, allowing for quicker installation and removal of PreVent alone.
 Not that you need to remove the filter screens often: PreVent air intake filter screens can be simply brushed clean, in place.

 There’s one more challenge facing operators of indoor grow rooms, too.
 After all, we can’t discuss cannabis air quality without mentioning its odor …